Dynamics 365 Partner Types Explained: CSP, ISV, SI & More [2026]

 Direct CSP Partners

-What they do: Direct CSP partners are the traditional mid-market systems integrators and resellers.
+What they do: Direct CSP partners are the traditional mid-market systems integrators and resellers—and represent the most mature tier of VAR in the Microsoft ecosystem.
 They sell, license, implement, and support Dynamics 365 solutions.
 Many started as ERP consultants before the cloud era and evolved into modern cloud partners.

 Typical size: 10–100+ employees, with dedicated sales, delivery, and support teams.